EricWilbanks/faseAlign/docs/installation.rst

 	*	git

-Making sure you have Python3
+Making sure you have Python 3
 ----------------------------
 faseAlign is developed to run using Python 3.
 To check to see if you have Python 3 installed, execute the following code at the command line:
 .. code-block:: bash